Rear Adjustable Control Arms (96-02 4Runner)

 Without a poly/rubber bushing at one end, shouldn't I worry about damage to my truck's lower link mounts?

 No!
-We designed the lower arms to include one narrow joint (for articulation) and one wide joint (for cushioning).
-The 'wide' model JJs have as much built-in cushion as a conventional poly bushing, due to the 2-piece construction of their proprietary urethane bushings.
-Regardless of your setup, we recommend installing a Lower Link Reinforcement kit on any trail rig, as the potential for mount damage increases the more you upgrade the truck and push the limits.
+We designed the lower arms to include one narrow joint (for articulation) and one standard joint (for cushioning).
+The standard model JJs have as much built-in cushion as a conventional poly bushing, due to the 2-piece construction of their proprietary urethane bushings.
+Regardless of your setup, we recommend installing a Lower Link Reinforcement and Upper Link Reinforcement kit on any trail rig, as the potential for mount damage increases the more you upgrade the truck and push the limits.